 FanDuel is doing a good job establishing itself as a significant sportsbook in the United States.
 They are quick to jump into markets they can and know the betting preferences of American bettors.
 The overall product they provide in states where legal is clean, fast, and reliable.

 Although FanDuel is growing in the United States, the market in Canada is already full of great online sportsbooks.
-When comparing FanDuel to the biggest names such as Bodog and Betway – it isn't easy to pinpoint many reasons you should switch to FanDuel if it entered the Canadian market.
+When comparing FanDuel to the biggest names such as Betway – it isn't easy to pinpoint many reasons you should switch to FanDuel if it entered the Canadian market.

 Can I Use FanDuel in Canada?